 - offering targeted one-to-one support lessons for Literacy, Mathematics and cross-curricular study skills

 - coordinating teachers' concerns and liaising with parents

 Identifying potential students that may need support

 Naturally, during their schooling some pupils are identified with possible learning difficulties, health problems and/or emotional or behavioural difficulties.
-In these cases, our two SENCos (Special Educational Needs Coordinators) work closely with Heads of Year to initiate a process of assessment and action that will support the pupil.
+In these cases, our two SENCos (Special Educational Needs Coordinators) work closely with Heads of Year and the parents to initiate a process of assessment and action that will support the pupil.
 Assessment usually begins with classroom observation and might include an initial screening and then possibly a referral for further diagnostic assessment.

 For further information on any of the above, please contact:

 Mrs Sarah Codacci

 SENCo for 9s to Sixth Form (Years 5 - 13)

 Mrs Ruth Andrews

 SENCo for Reception to the 8s (Year 4)